The Wonder

 Hurt’s an Alert

-Because we’re taught displaying hurt shows weakness, we often struggle to see our hurt as an alert—a signal warning us to evaluate how a loss occurred.
+Because we’re taught displaying hurt shows weakness, we sometimes struggle to see our hurt as an alert—a signal warning us to thoroughly evaluate how a loss occurred.
 When seen as an alert, hurt can prompt the concern and insight needed to pursue healing.

 Keep in mind that ignored hurt gets stored as memories—recollections that fuel sadness and anger.
 Over time, sadness can become depression and anger can become rage.